 The Missouri Quizbowl Alliance has sponsored Team Missouri at the National All-Star Academic Tournament (NASAT) since the event’s inception.
-This year’s NASAT date and location have yet to be announced, but for the past few years it has been held mid-June at the University of Kentucky in Lexington.
+This year’s NASAT was scheduled to be held June 20-21 at The Ohio State University, but it was canceled due to the COVID-19 pandemic.

 In an effort to identify potential team members, we plan to host a workshop on Saturday, December 14th at Columbia Independent School (1801 N Stadium Blvd, Columbia, MO 65201).